marcoevang/camilladsp-setrate/README.md

 - _--err_ enables outout of error log messages
 - _--warn_ enables output of warning log messages
 - _--user_ enables output of log messages on key events
-- _notice_ enables output of log messages useful to track what's happening inside the camilladsp-setrate process
+- _--notice_ enables output of log messages useful to track what's happening inside the camilladsp-setrate process
 - _--timestamp_ causes a timestamp to be prepended to each log message
 - _--syslog_ redirects log messages to _syslog_ (otherwise messages are sent to standard error)
 - _--usbmon_ enables catching of signals that notify availabilty of the USB DAC